RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181031_r1_37C_acetate_O2_dilution/README.md

 # 2018-10-31 37C Acetate O2 Dilution

 ## Purpose
-* This experiment was a biological replicate of the low ATC induction series for cells grown on acetate
+* This experiment was a biological replicate of the low ATC induction series for cells grown on M9 + 0.2% acetate.

 ## Strain Information